 Check if you're eligible for housing benefit to help pay your rent.

 Don't walk away and hand back the keys

-If there is a shortfall in repaying the loan even after the home has been sold, you will still be responsible for repaying the mortgage shortfall.
+If there is a shortfall in repaying the loan after the home has been sold, you're responsible for repaying the mortgage shortfall.